Approximation of martingale couplings on the line in the weak adapted topology: Proof of the main theorem

 \section{Proof of the main theorem}

 We consider the setting of Theorem \ref{thm:1}.
-Before entering its technical proof, we argue that it is sufficient to consider the case $r=1$ and that we can consider without loss of generality that $(\mu,\nu)$ is irreducible.
+Before entering its technical proof, we argue that it is sufficient to consider the case $r=1$ and that we can assume w.l.o.g.\ that $(\mu,\nu)$ is irreducible.